Gifted and Talented Education (GATE)

 Students in grades 4th-8th are assessed using the online version of the Otis-Lennon School Ability Test (OLSAT).
 The OLSAT is a nationally standardized, norm-referenced, group administered measure of verbal and non-verbal school abilities.
 Test outcomes determine whether or not a child qualifies for GATE under High Achievement.
 Students who score within a certain range on the OLSAT but do not qualify for GATE will also be administered the Naglieri Nonverbal Ability Test which measures a student's problem-solving and seasoning abilities without relying on their language skills.
 All 3rd grade students, with passive parent consent, will be administered the Naglieri first.
 If the student scores within a range of qualifying for GATE, then they may be administered the OLSAT.
 The District's GATE Director and qualified staff review all assessment results and based on either the OLSAT's or Naglieri's eligibility criteria, determine qualification for GATE.

-Parent GATE Recommendation Form:
+GATE Recommendation Form:

 GATE Identification Timeline: